mayerrobert/jmurmel/murmel-langref.md

 ### (defun symbol (params...) forms...) -> symbol

-defun is a shorthand for defining functions
+`defun` is a shorthand for defining functions:

     (defun symbol (params...) forms...)
        <=>
-    (define symbol (lambda (params...) forms...)) arguments to defun are not evaluated
+    (define symbol (lambda (params...) forms...))

+Arguments to `defun` are not evaluated.

     (defun f2 (p1 p2) (+ p1 p2)) ; ==> f2

 ### (defmacro name (params...) forms...) -> symbol<br/>(defmacro name) -> prev-name

-Defines a macro, similar to CL's `defmacro`.
+`defmacro` defines a macro, similar to CL's `defmacro`.
 Macros are somewhat similar to functions:
 On a function application the functions's arguments are eval'd and the result of the function will be used as is.